onumahkalusamuel/TelegramClickBot/README.md

 > bash setup.sh

 # **ACTIVATION**
-To activate bot, edit `phone.txt`
+To activate bot, make a copy of `phone.sample` into `phone.txt` and edit it using the following command

-> nano phone.txt
+> cp phone.sample phone.txt && nano phone.txt

 and add numbers **in international format** (e.g. +233xxxxxxxxx)
 Each number **must** be on a separate line